sanand0/aipipe/README.md

 npm install
 ```

-2. Configure budgets and security in `src/config.js`.
+2. Copy `src/config.example.js` to `src/config.js` and update budgets and salts.
+If `src/config.js` is missing, AIPipe falls back to `config.example.js`.
 For example:

 ```js
 // Set a budget limit for specific email IDs or domains